| Two more early unpublished

 arrivals notification list

-if you want to be contacted when the books are in stock.
+to be contacted when other books are in stock.

 "Jean Erskine's Secret"

-novel opens in 1913 with the Erskine family moving from Edinburgh to the
+opens in 1913 with the Erskine family moving from Edinburgh to the Scottish

-Scottish east coast village of Crale, where Jean’s life is transformed
+east coast village of Crale, where Jean’s life is transformed by her friendship

-by her friendship with Diana MacDonald of Crale Castle.
-She writes a book
+with Diana MacDonald of Crale Castle.
+She writes a book telling Diana’s

-telling Diana’s story; of friendships and love affairs, of family and village
+story; of friendships and love affairs, of family and village life, all

-life, all shadowed by the much darker themes of the Great War and devastating
+shadowed by the much darker themes of the Great War and devastating inherited

-inherited conditions.
-At the heart of the story is the secret, known
+conditions.
+At the heart of the story is the secret, known only to

 Click